Polish language: Borrowed words

-From the founding of the Kingdom of Poland in 1025 through the early years of the Polish–Lithuanian Commonwealth created in 1569, Poland was the most tolerant country of Jews in Europe.
-Known as the "paradise for the Jews", it became a shelter for persecuted and expelled European Jewish communities and the home to the world's largest Jewish community of the time.
-As a result, many Polish words come from Yiddish, spoken by the large Polish Jewish population that existed until the Holocaust.
-Borrowed Yiddish words include bachor (an unruly boy or child), bajzel (slang for mess), belfer (slang for teacher), ciuchy (slang for clothing), cymes (slang for very tasty food), geszeft (slang for business), kitel (slang for apron), machlojka (slang for scam), mamona (money), manele (slang for oddments), myszygene (slang for lunatic), pinda (slang for girl, pejoratively), plajta (slang for bankruptcy), rejwach (noise), szmal (slang for money), and trefny (dodgy).

-The mountain dialects of the Górale in southern Poland, have quite a number of words borrowed from Hungarian (e.g. baca, gazda, juhas, hejnał) and Romanian as a result of historical contacts with Hungarian-dominated Slovakia and Wallachian herders who travelled north along the Carpathians.
+The mountain dialects of the Górale in southern Poland, have quite a number of words borrowed from Hungarian (e.g., baca, gazda, juhas, hejnał) and Romanian as a result of historical contacts with Hungarian-dominated Slovakia and Wallachian herders who travelled north along the Carpathians.

-Thieves' slang includes such words as kimać (to sleep) or majcher (knife) of Greek origin, considered then unknown to the outside world.
+Thieves' slang includes such words as kimać or majcher of Greek origin, considered then unknown to the outside world.

 In addition, Turkish and Tatar have exerted influence upon the vocabulary of war, names of oriental costumes etc. Russian borrowings began to make their way into Polish from the second half of the 19th century on.

-Polish has also received an intensive number of English loanwords, particularly after World War II.
-Recent loanwords come primarily from the English language, mainly those that have Latin or Greek roots, for example komputer (computer), korupcja (from 'corruption', but sense restricted to 'bribery') etc. Concatenation of parts of words (e.g. auto-moto), which is not native to Polish but common in English, for example, is also sometimes used.
+Polish has also received a great number of English loanwords, particularly after World War II.
+Recent loanwords come primarily from the English language, mainly those that have Latin or Greek roots, for example komputer, korupcja (from corruption, but sense restricted to 'bribery'), etc. Concatenation of parts of words (e.g., auto-moto), which is not native to Polish but common in English, for example, is also sometimes used.
 When borrowing English words, Polish often changes their spelling.
-For example, Latin suffix '-tio' corresponds to -cja.
+For example, the Latin suffix '-tio' corresponds to -cja.
 To make the word plural, -cja becomes -cje.
-Examples of this include inauguracja (inauguration), dewastacja (devastation), recepcja (reception), konurbacja (conurbation) and konotacje (connotations).
-Also, the digraph qu becomes kw (kwadrant = quadrant; kworum = quorum).
+Examples of this include inauguracja, dewastacja, recepcja, konurbacja and konotacje.
+Also, the digraph qu becomes kw: kwadrant, kworum.